99MGMT Blog

 Verification

-For example, if a surgeon applies for permission to perform surgery at a hospital, they are given a list of approved procedures they may perform at that particular site.
-Additionally, physicians can apply for permission for specific procedures and receive confirmation as to whether or not the practice they’re working for is even approved to perform said procedures.
+For example, if a surgeon applies for permission to perform surgery at a hospital, they are given a list of approved procedures they may perform at that site.
+Additionally, physicians can apply for permission for specific procedures and receive confirmation that the practice they’re working for is even approved to perform said procedures.

 Tracking Progress

-We recommend that you create a checklist that will allow you to keep track of each step along the way for each individual practitioner you’re working to obtain credentials for.
+We recommend that you create a checklist that will allow you to keep track of each step for each practitioner you’re working to obtain credentials for.

-Additionally, to truly ensure that you’re staying on top of the many steps involved in this process, it is important to regularly return to that list and double check that each step has been completed or is in the process of being completed.
+Additionally, to truly ensure that you’re staying on top of the many steps involved in this process, it is important to regularly return to that list and double-check that each step has been completed or is in progress.

 Submit Applications

-Once you have taken care to complete all the necessary steps of the physician credentialing process, you can prepare to send completed applications to the governing board for approval.
+Once you have completed all the necessary steps of the physician credentialing process, you can send completed applications to the governing board for approval.

-From this point, the governing board will review the applications and point out any concerns or issues with them to be revised or dealt with.
+From this point, the governing board will review the applications and point out any concerns or issues to be revised or dealt with.

-Since there are many points much earlier in the credentialing process where problematic information would be spotted about any particular physician, it is likely that any applications that make it all the way to the governing board will be approved.
+Since there are many points much earlier in the credentialing process where problematic information is spotted about any particular physician, any applications that make it to the governing board will likely be approved.

-As we pointed out more than once, physician credentialing is a very long process with a lot of steps.
-This means that processing these applications takes a lot of time and effort.
+However, physician credentialing is a very long process that takes time and effort.

 On average, practice owners spend 43 minutes per day on credentialing.
 Based on salary alone, this can equate to upwards of $20,000 per year in lost productivity.